Roljed/FastAPI-Boilerplate/README.md

 ---

 ### Contributions & Feedback
-Fork it, improve it, and open a PR! 🚀
+Fork it, improve it, and open a PR!
+Contributions are always welcome. 🚀